1 October 2025

 Stay informed and protected with our latest scam prevention resources.

-The Singapore Police Force (SPF) shared recent statistics on scams and cybercrime in their mid-year report released on 22 Aug 2024.
+Summary of the Singapore Police Force (SPF) shared recent statistics on scams and cybercrime in their mid-year report released on 26 Aug 2025.

 Have questions?
 We’re here to help you.